jhogan/core/README.md

 class.
 These bot's are intended to be run as background process to automate a number of routine tasks.

-Currently, there is only the `sendbot` class which send messages from the message queue to third-party system's such as SMTP servers.
-However, there are plans to develop a number of other bot's to manage routine administrative tasks such as an `adminbot` to monitor servers and a `cfgbot` (configuration management bot) to maintain Git repositories and automate running tests.
+Currently, there is only the `sendbot` class which sends messages from the message queue to third-party systems such as SMTP servers.
+However, there are plans to develop a number of other bots to manage routine administrative tasks such as an `adminbot` to monitor servers and a `cfgbot` (configuration management bot) to maintain Git repositories and automate running tests.

-Bot's are intended to replace most tasks that are conventionally performed by Bash scripts invoked by Crontabs.
+Bots are intended to replace most tasks that are conventionally performed by Bash scripts invoked by Crontabs.
 These bots will go a long way toward reducing the administrative burden conventionally put on software developers and will help to keep the systems secure.